melvyn9/agent-stack/README.md

 ```

 ## 4. Environment Variables
 The .env file in the root directory stores temporary AWS Educate credentials.
 Go to https://ets-apps.ucsd.edu/individual/CSE291A_FA25_D00 and click "Generate API Keys (for CLI/scripting) for your own API keys.
 Mem0 uses OpenAI models for memory extraction and embedding.
 Without OPENAI_API_KEY, long-term memory will not work.
-This goes the same for long-term memorage storage using Pinecone.
+This is also required for Mem0 long-term memory storage using Pinecone.
+Redis requires no API key and works immediately inside Docker.
 ```bash
 AWS_ACCESS_KEY_ID= Your Access Key ID AWS_SECRET_ACCESS_KEY= Your Secret Access Key